What is DFARS?

 To maintain information integrity, defense organizations must be able to identify, report, and correct system flaws promptly (3.14.1), as well as provide proven protection from malicious code (3.14.2) while monitoring system activity for security alerts and advisories (3.14.3).

-For the full list of System and Information Integrity security requirements and detailed descriptions, read pages 106-108 of NIST 800-171 publication.
+For the complete list of System and Information Integrity security requirements and detailed descriptions, read pages 106-108 of NIST 800-171 publication.

 Connect with Conquest Cyber today to request an ARMED demo and discover how it can overcome the challenges of navigating DFARS compliance.

 Conquest’s proprietary cyber risk management software, ARMED ATK, allows organizations in highly regulated industries to effectively manage and monitor cybersecurity efforts in accordance with industry compliance requirements.